SkyC0der/Team-Sentry-Frontend/README.md

 Each sub-team lead [Team A,B,...] lead should create 5 folders which are:

-# footer and Navbar
+# Footer and NavBar
 # Page 1
 # Page 2
 # Page 3
 # Page 4

-*Each Team branch will contain the 5 folders above*
+*Each Team's branch should contain each of the 5 folders above*

 # TO-CONTRIBUTE: